Researchers suggest stool transplants can battle serious infections

-Category: Environment Hits: 0Could number two be number one when it comes to combating recurrent Clostridium difficile (CDI) infections?
+Category: Environment Hits: 1Could number two be number one when it comes to combating recurrent Clostridium difficile (CDI) infections?
 Using genetic material analysis and machine learning, researchers have pinpointed several key factors to ensure successful fecal microbiota transplants (FMT), which have proven successful in treating bacterial infections in the gut including illnesses like C. difficile, Crohn's Disease, Colitis and even obesity, explains lead author.

 Read more https://www.sciencedaily.com/releases/2020/12/201209170642.htm